Skip to content

 How Can You Make Homework More Enticing?

-There are a number of ways that you can make homework more palatable for students!
+There are several ways that you can make homework more palatable for students!
 First, you want to be sure to avoid two common mistakes.

 • Don't use academic work as a punishment.
 When homework is associated with negative consequences, it often hurts motivation.